Conformal Credal Self-Supervised Learning: Introduction

 \section{Introduction}

 In the recent years, machine learning applications, particularly deep learning models, have benefited greatly from the extensive amount of available data.
-While traditional supervised learning methods commonly rely on curated, precise target information, there is an essentially unlimited availability of unlabeled data.
-Semi-supervised learning \citep{chapelle2009semi} aims to leverage this source of information for further optimizing models, as successfully demonstrated by a wide range of algorithms \citep{remixmatch,mixmatch,fixmatch,UDA}.
+While traditional supervised learning methods commonly rely on curated, precise target information, there is an essentially unlimited availability of unlabeled data, e.g., crowd-sourced images in computer vision applications.
+Semi-supervised learning \citep{chapelle2009semi} aims to leverage this source of information for further optimizing models, as successfully demonstrated by a wide range of algorithms \citep{mixmatch,remixmatch,fixmatch,UDA}.
 Among other approaches, so-called \textit{self-training} \citep{lee2013pseudo} emerged as a simple yet effective paradigm to facilitate learning from additional unlabeled data.
 To this end, the model to be trained is used to predict ``pseudo-labels'' for the unlabeled data, which are then added to the labeled training data.

-When learning probabilistic classifiers, pseudo-labels can come in different forms.
-Traditionally, such supervision is typically in the form of a probability distribution, either degenerate (``one-hot'' encoded, hard) \citep{lee2013pseudo,fixmatch} or non-degenerate (soft) \citep{remixmatch,mixmatch}.
-As pointed out by Lienen and H\"ullemeier \citep{lienen2021label}, this form can be questioned from a data modeling perspective: Not only is a single distribution unlikely to match the true ground-truth, and may hence to bias the learner, but also incapable of expressing uncertainty about the ground-truth distribution.
+When learning probabilistic classifiers, e.g., to classify images, pseudo-labels can come in different forms.
+Traditionally, such supervision is typically in the form of a probability distribution, either degenerate (``one-hot'' encoded, hard) \citep{lee2013pseudo,fixmatch} or non-degenerate (soft) \citep{mixmatch,remixmatch}.
+As pointed out by \citet{lienen2021label}, this form can be questioned from a data modeling perspective: Not only is a single distribution unlikely to match the true ground-truth, and may hence to bias the learner, but also incapable of expressing uncertainty about the ground-truth distribution.
 While uncertainty-aware approaches address these shortcomings by accompanying the targets with additional qualitative information (e.g., as in \citep{DBLP:conf/iclr/RizveDRS21}), so-called \textit{credal self-supervised learning} (CSSL) \citep{cssl} replaces the targets by \textit{credal sets}, i.e., sets of probability distributions assumed to guarantee (or at least likely) covering the true distribution.
 Such set-valued targets, for which CSSL employs a generalized risk minimization to enable learning, relieve the learner from committing to a single distribution, while facilitating uncertainty-awareness through increased expressivity.

 Although all of the aforementioned approaches have demonstrated their effectiveness to the problem of semi-supervised learning, none of them entails meaningful guarantees about the validity of the pseudo-labels\,---\,their quality is solely subject to the model confidence itself without an objective error probability.
 Moreover, rather ad-hoc heuristics are considered to control the influence of vague beliefs on the learning process (e.g., by selecting pseudo-labels surpassing a confidence threshold).
 For instance, CSSL derives credal pseudo-supervision based on the predicted probability scores.
 Although it exhibits uncertainty-awareness by using entropy minimization (less entropy results in smaller sets), this may be misleading for overconfident yet poorly generalizing models.
 Again, no objective guarantee can be given for the validity of the credal set.
 This raises the quest for a pseudo-labeling procedure providing exactly that kind of guarantee, i.e., validating pseudo-supervision beyond mere empirical effectiveness.